Jun 6, 2025

 Indirectly, yes.
 By ensuring that authoritative and up-to-date information about your brand is available across reputable sources—such as your website, Wikipedia, social media, and industry publications—you can influence the data LLMs access and, consequently, the narratives they generate.

-What should we communicate to stakeholders about LLMs' impact on our digital strategy?
+What should we communicate to stakeholders about the impact of LLMs on our marketing strategy?

 The rise of AI-generated answers is reshaping how users find things.
 A strong content strategy to maintain and increase visibility and authority is more important than ever.

-In order to obtain optimal and accurate search ranking and LLM visibility, investments should be made in content optimization and messaging refinement for current content, creating net new content and repurposing, and refining website messaging and updates.
+In order to obtain optimal and accurate search ranking and LLM visibility, investments should be made in messaging and content refinement on and off property, creating net new content and repurposing at scale through a content systems approach, and refining website messaging and updates.

 What’s the relationship between search engine optimization and LLM optimization?